robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 format.
 Log_, report_ and xUnit_ files are typically generated based on them, and they can also be combined and otherwise post-processed with Rebot_.

-.. tip:: Starting from Robot Framework 2.8, generating report_ and xUnit_
+.. tip:: Generating report_ and xUnit_ files as part of test execution
-         files as part of test execution does not anymore require processing output files.
+         does not require processing output files.
 Disabling log_ generation when running tests can thus save memory.

 The command line option :option:`--output (-o)` determines the path where the output file is created relative to the `output directory`_.
 The default